alexschimel/CoFFee/README.md

 Head over to the [wiki](https://github.com/alexschimel/CoFFee/wiki) for documentation (in progress).

-If you have any issues, first check the project's [Issues](https://github.com/alexschimel/CoFFee/issues) to search for a fix.
+If you have any issues, please first check the project's [issues](https://github.com/alexschimel/CoFFee/issues) section to search for a fix.
 Otherwise, let the authors know by [creating a new issue](https://github.com/alexschimel/CoFFee/issues/new).

 For more information, contact the [authors](#authors).